knit-chain/knit-chain/README.md

 Because of the complexity of most block-chain implementations, they are often discarded as a realistic option for smaller-scale solutions.
 Knit-chain was created to fill that need -- to provide a go-to option for exploring light-weight use cases for block-chain.

+## testing
+All tests passing.
+96.72% of statements covered.

 ## install
 ### npm install:
 In project directory (with existing package.json):